 While short-term plans are great options in other situations, they will not help offset the cost of pregnancy and giving birth.

-If you are pregnant with health insurance, it is a wise decision to try to get health insurance coverage considering how expensive pregnancy and giving birth is.
+If you are pregnant without health insurance, it is a wise decision to try to get health insurance coverage considering how expensive pregnancy and giving birth is.

 If you haven’t experienced a qualifying life event, you may qualify for Medicaid or the Children’s Health Insurance Program (CHIP).